In the interests of preventing copyright violations, I am in the process of rewriting this page.

 That was still too much food.
 So, now, I have 3 oz. of grain and 4 oz. of fruit for breakfast and lunch.
 For dinner, however, I have 10 oz. of cooked and raw vegetables and no grains or fruit.

 Other people will make different choices.

 So, more is always being revealed!

 In addition, level of activity also makes a difference.
 Exercise is a very important part of self-care.
 In fact, I consider it to be a necessary part of anyone’s wellness plan.
 I only wish that I did it more often.

 I have known many sisters in recovery who as they age, they increase their level of activity and exercise, if nothing else, to speed up their metabolism.
 When I exercise, I feel so much better!

-This is my latest version of my food plan:
+This is one of my older food plans:

 Here are diagrams to explain serving exchanges and how to create a healthy food plan:

 The above document from cookingfromthetimechallenged.wordpress.com, which is reposted with permission from the author.

 I highly recommend Full of Faith, which is a Christian 12 Step Recovery From Food Addiction Group for their excellent food plan.